-The primary objective of capital management is to optimise the balance between risk and return, whilst maintaining capital in accordance with economic risk appetite and regulatory requirements.
+The primary objective of capital management is to optimise the balance between risk and return, whilst maintaining capital in accordance with risk appetite and regulatory requirements.

-The Company is required to measure and monitor its capital resources on a regulatory basis and to comply with the minimum capital requirements established by the Solvency II Framework directive and adopted by the Prudential Regulation Authority (PRA) at the balance sheet date.
+The Company is required to measure and monitor its capital resources on a regulatory basis and to comply with the minimum capital requirements established by the Solvency II Framework directive and adopted by the Prudential Regulation Authority (PRA).

-The Company's SCR as at 31 December 2019 was £6,567m (2018: £7,039m).
+The Company's SCR as at 31 December 2020 was £6,687m (2019: £6,567m).
 The SCR has been calculated in line with the group's approved Internal Model.
 Further details can be found in Section E.2 Solvency Capital Requirement and Minimum Capital Requirement.

-As at 31 December 2019 the Company held £4,130m (2018: £4,251m) of Own Funds in excess of the Company's regulatory solvency requirements, representing a capital coverage ratio of 163% (2018: 160%).
+As at 31 December 2020 the Company held £3,200m (2019: £4,130m) of Own Funds in excess of the Company's regulatory solvency requirements, representing a capital coverage ratio of 148% (2019: 163%).
 This buffer ensures that the Company has resources over and above what would be needed to meet its insurance obligations after a 1-in-200 year event.
 In line with our risk management approach, we maintained an appropriate capital buffer throughout the year.

-The Company's solvency position is set out below, showing a reconciliation of the capital coverage ratio on a regulatory and shareholder basis.
+The Company's solvency position is set out below, showing the capital coverage ratio on a regulatory basis.